 Manuscript received May 1, 2015.

-ence as an authentic learning context and provides scaffolds through a dual text/block interface and guid- ing feedback.
-By an authentic context, we mean that learners perceive a connection to a real-world commu- nity of practice that is relevant to their long-term goals.
-This environment is ideal for introductory comput- ing students, particularly non-majors.
+as an authentic learning context. .
+By an authentic context, we mean that learners perceive a connection to a real-world community of practice that is relevant to their long-term goals.
+The environment provides scaffolds through a dual text/block interface and guiding feedback, making it well suited for introductory computing students, particularly non-majors.
 In this paper, we describe the design of BlockPy, evaluate its use in a real-world classroom environment, and describe future directions for BlockPy in particular and for introductory computing environments in general.
 The intended audience of the paper is educators interested in using BlockPy and developers who would wish to develop systems similar to BlockPy.
 This paper makes a number of design contributions.

 A scaffolded, web-based environment for novice programmers,